Triple Glazing: Why We Sometimes Talk Customers OUT of It

 In the window industry, “more” is usually sold as “better.”
 If two panes are good, three must be perfect, right?

 Not always.
 While Triple Glazing is a fantastic product for specific scenarios (like Passivhaus builds), we find ourselves frequently talking Hampshire homeowners out of buying it.
-Why? because for many UK homes, it simply isn’t the right tool for the job.
+Why?
+Because for many UK homes, it simply isn’t the right tool for the job.

-Diagram showing the construction of a Triple Glazed Unit
+Diagram showing the construction of a Triple Glazed Unit vs Double Glazed

 The anatomy of Triple Glazing: Three panes, two cavities, and a lot of extra weight.